 There are 3 steps to store an image in the localStorage in JavaScript:

-constructor function to convert the image file into a data URL. - Step 3: Save the data URL string to localStorage with the
+• Step 3: Save the data URL string to localStorage with the setItem() method in JavaScript.

-Save an Image to localStorage in JavaScript
+Save an Image to localStorage Using JavaScript

 You have seen 3 steps that you need to follow.
 Now we will discuss those steps in detail with examples.